j-leidy/Portfolio/README.md

 <details>
 <summary>The CardComponent</summary>
-All portfolio works are encapsulated with a card component.
+All portfolio works and experiences are encapsulated with a card component.
 The goal with this design was to make adding a new piece to my portfolio simple.
 Every portfolio piece generally has the same elements: styling, information or image and skills.
 This component was created to allow me to use the same wrapper but with a different React element.
-Meaning I can have the same animations and interactions, while giving the wrapper any React element I want to be displayed.
-This dramatically reduces the amount of code needed to create this portfolio as well as expand on it.
+Meaning I can have the same animations and interactions, while passing the wrapper any React Component as a prop to display.
+This dramatically reduces the amount of effort needed to create this portfolio as well as expand on it.

 <details>
 <summary>Example of utilizing the CardComponent</summary>